Next General Election: Tuesday, November 6, 2018

 - Voter became hospitalized on or after the 14th day preceding the election, but still in hospital and condition has made unable to request an absentee ballot earlier than the 7th day before an election

-- Other comparably incapacitating emergency found by the Electoral Board to justify providing an emergency ballot application.
+- Other comparably incapacitating emergency found by the General Registrar to justify providing an emergency ballot application.

-- Designated representative may request through the day before the election
+- Designated representative may request the application from the general registrar before 2:00 p.m. on the day before the election

 - Completed application must be delivered back to the local registrar’s office by 5:00 p.m. the day before the election